andrii-habchak/gradle-test-separation/README.md

 You don't need to include the `test` to sets because it set up by default.

+Create a new folder in `src` to add your tests there.
+    .
+    ├── ...
+    ├── src
+    │   └── integrationTest
+    │       └── com.habchak
+    │           └── YourFunctionalTest.java
+    └── ...

 It's a good idea to add the `test` task to the `check` task:

 ```groovy